The Importance of Asset Tracking

 What Are Active RFID Tags?

-Active RFID tags are one of the two general categories of RFID tags.
+Active RFID tags are one of the two general categories of radio frequency identification tags.
 They are typically larger and more expensive than passive tags, and offer longer read ranges that in some cases can extend up to 100m.
 However, active tags typically have a more limited lifespan than passive tags.

 There are two types of active RFID tags: beacons and transponders.
 Transponders help conserve battery life by only “waking up” when they receive a radio signal from a RFID reader, while beacons emit a signal at a pre-set interval.